semwaljai10/SMART-ATTENDANCE-SYSTEM-USING-MACHINE-LEARNING/README.md

 Real-Time Data Storage: Attendance is stored securely in a database for easy access and reporting.
 User-Friendly Interface: Simple interface for users to register, log in, and view attendance.
 Notifications and Alerts: Option for sending alerts for absentees or irregular attendance patterns.

+Models Used:

+1. Face Recognition Model

+    Model Type: Convolutional Neural Networks (CNN)

+    Pretrained Models: OpenCV’s Haar Cascade or Dlib with a pretrained model for face detection, followed by FaceNet or DeepFace for facial recognition.

+    Purpose: Detect and recognize faces in real time for marking attendance.

+2. Attendance Prediction/Analysis Model

+  Model Type: Decision Trees or Random Forest Classifier

+  Purpose: Analyzes attendance trends, predicts irregularities, and helps administrators get insights into absenteeism or attendance patterns.

+3. Data Preprocessing Models

+  Purpose: Models such as Principal Component Analysis (PCA) are used to reduce the dimensionality of the face embeddings for faster recognition.

+Here’s a more refined version of your description:

+"This model includes two sub folders: `password` and `attendance`.
+The `password` folder contains three files: `signup.py`, `signin.py`, and `db.csv`, which is used to store the teachers' credentials.
+The `attendance` folder contains the `attendance.csv` file, which holds the attendance data for the corresponding date."